helloworld401/mikrotik-fail2ban/README.md

 ---

-## Recommended: restrict management services
+## Recommended hardening

-In addition to log-based ban, limit who can connect to SSH/Winbox:
+In addition to log-based ban — reduce the attack surface on a public-facing CHR.

+### Restrict SSH and Winbox by address

+Allow management only from trusted subnets/IPs (replace placeholders):

 ```routeros
 /ip service